 "Private, now!"
-Corporal Barnes snarled, leaning forward with his slight frame but making the massive soldier before him cower.
+Corporal Barnes snarled, leaning forward with his and causing the massive soldier to cower despite his own slight frame.
 "Unless you want to be court-martialed for assisting a rebel!"

 That was enough to earn another gasp.
 "A...a r-rebel??!
 Here, Holmes?!?"
 The soldier on post above had already raced down the ladder, all but yanking the arm of the dumbfounded private by the door.
 "Y-yessir, right away, sir!"'

-The fear for himself was rapidly shifting to concern for the rebel despite all his mental hesitations, and Will turned back around to stare at the lowest light of the depot.
+The fear for his own safety was rapidly shifting to concern for the rebel despite all his mental hesitations, and Will turned back around to stare at the lowest light of the depot.
 He stretched an arm up to unscrew it, standing on his toes, his claws scraping the air beneath it for a few seconds.

 It was just out of his reach.

 Fuck!
 He looked up at it wordlessly for a moment as he blanked from the adrenaline...and then finally jerked the rifle up to his shoulder to fire a burst of rounds at it in a desperate need to do something.

 The bulb shattered, and his gunfire bled into the second and third salvo of bullets ringing out from the roof of the base.
 The corporal bit his lip nervously as he twisted around to look into the imposing night once more...and a moment later, saw the headlights go dark.
 The fields were barely shadows now, and Will had never been so scared of the darkness surrounding the base.
 This was all he knew, this place was the only existence he had clung to for the last few years.
 The thought of leaving it, stepping into the muted, unlit night where the velvet black threatened to swallow him like a lost child in the woods after sundown...it terrified him.